mvysny/vaadin-on-kotlin/docs/creating_ui-v10.md

   including web components based on no library at all.
 There is additional support for Polymer-based web components (observing value changes of Polymer properties, direct support for Polymer data binding with Vaadin `PolymerTemplate`s).
-* The server-side part of the component is a Java class, having API that mirrors the API of the client-side web component.
+* The server-side part of the component is a Java class, having API that typically mirrors the API of the client-side web component.
 Server-side component extends from the Vaadin Flow's `Component` class and uses APIs provided by the `Component` class, such as support for transmitting events (such as button click events);
   it also allows you to control the underlying web component by setting